guna-sd/env/README.md

 ### env
-env is a virtual enviroment management tool for mojo ...
+env is a virtual enviroment tool for mojo ... env (for mojo🔥) allows you to manage separate package installations for different projects.
+It creates a “virtual” isolated mojo🔥 installation.
+When you switch projects, you can create a new virtual environment which is isolated from other virtual environments.

 ## prerequisites